 Kaur offers globally inspired contemporary South Asian designs.
 Produced entirely in New York City, the collection is as culturally diverse as the people it caters to.
 My favorite thing about Kaur is her ability to experiment with bold colors.
 During a time when more and more designers are gravitating towards pastels and neutrals, Harleen Kaur pushes the envelope by creating bright and vivid pieces.

 This has to be one of my top 5 favorite Indian outfits that I’ve worn.
 This pre-wrapped dhoti-sari by Chhabria is stylish, comfortable, flattering AND makes me feel like royalty — all while being practical and easy to wear!

 Ghosh has some of my FAVORITE indo-fusion silhouettes.
 This ensemble pairing a peplum blouse and dhoti pants was so much fun to style and wear, and the compliments I received were endless!

 If you’re looking to design and customize your outfit, Stylush Couture allows you to be a part of every step of the design process.
 No matter what you are looking for, designer Bijal Vohra can create a piece tailored to your needs.
 If you’re not looking to spend too much, Stylush Couture also offers the option to rent and return!

-Whether you’re shopping for your wedding, a family member or friend’s wedding, Eid, Diwali or any other traditional occasion — shopping with one of these South Asian designers will have you looking your best!
+Whether you’re shopping for your wedding, a family member or friend’s wedding, Eid, Diwali or a holiday party — shopping with one of these South Asian designers will have you looking your best!